pietersartain/unitbuilder/readme.md

 ## Todo

  * Check printable-ness.
- * Better instructions for hosting and/or a static frontpage included in the code.
  * Inline instructions for use.
- * Round the figure points to nearest 50.

 ### Feature complete
  * Place dice and local ability icons on the top or bottom of the figure (currently dice go top, abilities on the bottom).